 Statistics concepts are required for undergraduate curricula in electrical engineering and computer engineering (ECE).
 Accreditation guidelines specify that such instruction must include “applications appropriate to the program name” [ABET Criteria for Accrediting Engineering Programs, 2014-2015].
 Curricula content in probability and statistics are commonly done in a stand-alone course, but additional exposure within engineering-content courses can provide great value.
 Many basic concepts can be introduced before the comprehensive stand-alone course.
 A good ECE context is an electrical circuits laboratory in which students need to understand electrical component tolerances and related design issues.
 Statistics-related assignments in a required, sophomore-level laboratory course are described for applications involving resistor tolerances.
 Exposure to basic statistics concepts and computer resources in an introductory in-major course facilitates more advanced instruction in follow-on in-major courses.

-T. M. Swift and A. Kaur, "Work-in-Progress: Statistics Components in a Circuits Laboratory for ECE Sophomores," Proceedings of the 122nd ASEE Annual Conference and Exposition (2015, Seattle, WA), American Society for Engineering Education (ASEE), Jan 2015.
+S. E. Watkins et al., "Work-in-Progress: Statistics Components in a Circuits Laboratory for ECE Sophomores," Proceedings of the 122nd ASEE Annual Conference and Exposition (2015, Seattle, WA), American Society for Engineering Education (ASEE), Jun 2015.

 Electrical and Computer Engineering

 © 2015 American Society for Engineering Education (ASEE), All rights reserved.